On this page

 Time series data on banking, interest rates, business lending, and much more.
 No company-specific data.

-Eikon is available on one computer in each SFU Library branch.
-It offers very detailed financial data at both a company and industry level, with very easy exporting options.
+Eikon offers very detailed financial data at both a company and industry level, with very easy exporting options.
 This screen capture shows how to find industry data, and this one shows you a company-level menu of information options.
 (Formerly known as Thomson Reuters Eikon + Datastream.)

 S&P Capital IQ (aka "CapIQ")

 CapIQ provides detailed financials -- and it's accessible from home!
 (As long as you first register for your account while you are on campus...)
 This screen capture shows how to retrieve industry-specific financial data for a given company (e.g., "non-performing loans"), and this one shows how to retrieve industry average ratios.